NET WORTH: $3.8 billion

 SOURCE OF WEALTH: Tech venture capitalist, Sequoia Capital

-OVERVIEW: Moritz, a signatory to the Giving Pledge, has demonstrated a strong commitment to education, mostly through large donations to the schools he has a connection with.
-In 2000, he founded the Crankstart Foundation with his wife Harriet Heyman, which in a recent year, held some $982 million in assets, and gave nearly $28 million.
+OVERVIEW: Michael Moritz, a signatory to the Giving Pledge, has demonstrated a strong commitment to education, mostly through large donations to the schools he has a connection with.
+In 2000, he founded the Crankstart Foundation with his wife Harriet Heyman.

-BACKGROUND: Moritz grew up in Wales, and attended Oxford before coming to the U.S. to study business at the University of Pennsylvania's Wharton School.
-He worked briefly as a writer for Time, wrote a book on Apple computers, and coauthored another on Chrysler before joining the tech investment firm Sequoia Capital in 1986.
-At the firm, he quickly became a major player in the tech industry, having a hand in the creation and growth of some of the tech world's biggest companies, including Yahoo, Google, PayPal, Kayak, Cisco, YouTube, and Zappos.
-He was previously on the board of Google, and currently sits on the boards of LinkedIn, Kayak, the Green Dot Corporation, and several others, but has stepped away from the day-to-day management of Sequoia because of a rare but manageable medical condition.
+BACKGROUND: Michael Moritz grew up in Wales and attended Oxford before coming to the U.S. to study business at the University of Pennsylvania's Wharton School.
+He worked briefly as a writer for Time, wrote a book on Apple computers, and co-authored another on Chrysler before joining the tech investment firm Sequoia Capital in 1986.
+At the firm, he quickly became a major player in the tech industry, having a hand in the creation and growth of some of the tech world's biggest companies, including Yahoo, Google, PayPal, Kayak, Cisco, YouTube and Zappos.
+He was previously on the board of Google, and currently serves on the boards of LinkedIn, Kayak, the Green Dot Corporation, and several others, but has stepped away from the day-to-day management of Sequoia because of a rare but manageable medical condition.

 LOOKING FORWARD: Moritz has kept his rare medical condition a secret, but it does make one wonder whether or not he will become more active in supporting medical research, particularly for rare diseases.